Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 Intervention

-The first section of BIRP notes is dedicated to the client and the intervention section shifts to a strong focus on the counselor's methods for intervention.
+The first section of a BIRP note is dedicated to the client and the intervention section shifts to a strong focus on the counselor's methods for intervention.

 Include documentation of questions you asked and your reasoning for asking them, intervention techniques you used, and your decisions to adjust the treatment plan if necessary.
 Use verbs to show what you actively did to work with the client.
 Consider using these 10 verbs in your BIRP notes: